Frequently Asked Questions

 How long does it take for concrete to set up?

-It depends on several different factors but normally you can walk on carefully (no twisting) in 12 hours.
-In 48 hours you can remove forms.
-In 7 days you can park a car on, you will have 70% of strength.
-In 28 days concrete reaches its full strength.
+It depends on several different factors, but normally, you can walk on it carefully (no twisting) in 12 hours.
+In 48 hours, you can remove forms.
+In 7 days, you can park a car on it.
+You will have 70% of strength.
+In 28 days, concrete reaches its full strength.

 How thick does it need to be?

-We recommend a minimum 4 inches on driveways, patios, sidewalks, and most slabs.
+We recommend a minimum of 4 inches on driveways, patios, sidewalks, and most slabs.

 Do we need to use rebar or fiber mesh?